Rafael-Fortes/faq-recommendations/backend/docs/pdr_FAQ_management.md

 **Epic 4: FAQ Removal**

 *   As an administrator, I want to be able to select an FAQ to remove from the system.
-*   As an administrator, I want to receive a confirmation before removing an FAQ to avoid accidental deletions.
+*   As an administrator, I want to receive a confirmation if the FAQ was removed successfully.

 **Epic 5: FAQ Editing**